Kelsie Whitmore: Sonoma Stompers

 In 2016, the Sonoma Stompers of the Pacific Association, an independent baseball league, signed Whitmore and Stacy Piagno; they became the first female teammates in professional baseball since the 1950s when women played in the Negro Leagues.
-She recorded her first professional hit on July 20.
+Whitmore recorded her first professional hit on July 20.
 She also played for Sonoma in the 2017 season.
 Whitmore had two hits in 26 at bats.
 She also pitched three innings for Sonoma.
 Whitmore pitched to Anna Kimbrell during a game in 2016, forming the first all-female battery in a professional baseball league game since the All-American Girls Professional Baseball League.

 Staten Island FerryHawks

 On April 8, 2022, Whitmore signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 She debuted in the Atlantic League as a pinch runner on April 22 and became the first woman to start an Atlantic League game on May 1, playing as a left fielder.
-On May 4, Whitmore became the first woman to pitch in an Atlantic League game when she made her first pitching appearance for Staten Island; entering the game with the bases loaded and two outs, she retired Ryan Jackson, a former major leaguer, on a fly out to end the inning.
-For the 2022 season, Whitmore batted .026 (a single in 39 at-bats), while on the mound allowed 14 earned runs in 10 1/3 innings for a 12.19 ERA.
+On May 4, Whitmore became the first woman to pitch in an Atlantic League game.
+Entering the game with the bases loaded and two outs, she retired Ryan Jackson, a former major leaguer, on a fly out to end the inning.
+For the 2022 season, Whitmore batted .026, hitting a single in 39 at-bats, while on the mound allowed 14 earned runs in 10 1/3 innings for a 12.19 ERA.
 She became a free agent after the season.

-On April 18, 2023, Whitmore re-signed with Staten Island for the 2023 season.
+On April 18, 2023, Whitmore re-signed with Staten Island.
 As a pitcher, she made 13 relief outings for the club, struggling to a 9.49 ERA with 4 strikeouts across 12 1/3 innings pitched.
-As a batter, she appeared in 25 games, going 0–for–14 with one walk.
+As a batter, she appeared in 25 games, going 0-for-14 with one walk.

 Oakland Ballers

 Kelsie Whitmore debuting with the Oakland Ballers.

 On April 10, 2024, Whitmore signed with the Oakland Ballers of the Pioneer League, following an open tryout with the team in which she was one of only three players who signed out of 110 participants.
 She became the first woman to play for that league later that year.
-On June 6, 2024, she became the first female player to start a Pioneer League game.
-In that game she struck out one batter.
-Whitmore played in 13 games for the Ballers, pitching 23 innings and giving up a 12.17 ERA.
-Whitmore did not return to the Ballers after the 2024 season.
+On June 6, she became the first female player to start a Pioneer League game.
+In that game, she struck out one batter.
+She played in 13 games for the Ballers, pitching 23 innings and giving up a 12.17 ERA.
 In April 2025, Whitmore had a tryout with El Águila de Veracruz of the Mexican League.

 Savannah Bananas

-On August 1, 2025, she signed with the Savannah Bananas, a barnstorming exhibition team based in Savannah, Georgia.
-She made her debut that weekend in Baltimore against The Firefighters.
+On August 1, 2025, Whitmore signed with the Savannah Bananas, a barnstorming baseball team.
+She made her debut that weekend in Baltimore at Camden Yards against the Firefighters.
+In the 2025 Banana Ball season Whitmore played at eight MLB stadiums, including a hometown appearance at Petco Park.
+On January 12, 2026, the Bananas announced that they had re-signed Whitmore, with an accommodation for time off for WPBL and international competition.